-No. 48: Andrew Miller -- Miller, a wipeout reliever, helped the Orioles reach the 2014 postseason before turning into a firearm uber-weapon for the Yankees and Indians.
+No. 48: Andrew Miller -- Miller, a wipeout reliever, helped the Orioles reach the 2014 postseason before turning into a firearm uber-weapon elsewhere.

 No. 50: Jorge Julio -- This durable reliever placed third in AL Rookie of the Year voting in 2002.